Procurement Glossary

 What is a technology radar?

 A technology radar is a strategic tool that helps companies to systematically identify and evaluate new and emerging technologies and assess their relevance for their own business.
-By visualizing technological trends and developments, it enables decision-makers to identify innovation management in procurement at an early stage and set the strategic course for the procurement and integration of new technologies.
+By visualizing technological trends and developments, it enables decision-makers to identify innovation management in Procurement at an early stage and set the strategic course for the procurement and integration of new technologies.

 Core elements of a technology radar

-• Significance for purchasing
+Significance for Procurement

 In procurement, the technology radar plays a decisive role in remaining competitive and integrating innovations at an early stage.
 It enables buyers to anticipate technological trends, build strategic partnerships and adapt procurement strategies to future requirements.
 In this way, risks from outdated technologies can be minimized and opportunities maximized through early investment.